List of professional sports teams in Alabama

-Alabama has several minor league professional and semi-professional teams including three minor league baseball teams.
-It does not currently have any major professional sports league teams, and has never hosted a team in any of the established U.S. major professional leagues.
+Alabama has several minor league professional and semi-professional teams, including three minor league baseball teams.
+It does not currently have any major professional sports league teams.
 However, Alabama has intermittently been home to teams in what were widely considered (and/or at least aspired to become) major leagues during their presence in the state.
+Additionally, Major League Baseball has retroactively recognized several Negro Leagues as major leagues; as a result, the Birmingham Black Barons are now considered to have been a major league baseball team.

 Currently, Alabama is the second-most populous U.S. state without a major league franchise (it is the most populous if one considers Virginia to be the home of the NFL's Washington Commanders and NHL's Washington Capitals - those teams have their practice facilities and operational headquarters in Northern Virginia although neither team plays its home games there).